Should you buy a lacquered kitchen?

 This is a marked contrast with wrapped doors, which tend to have a bobbly feel like orange peel to touch.

-It has the largest colour choice
+It has the widest colour choice

 Reasons not to buy a lacquered kitchen: